microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwnedObject.md

 ## Description

-The `Get-EntraBetaServicePrincipalOwnedObject` cmdlet gets an object owned by a service principal in Microsoft Entra ID.
+The `Get-EntraBetaServicePrincipalOwnedObject` cmdlet gets an object that is owned by a service principal in Microsoft Entra ID.

 ## Examples